tminions/binocularss/phase2/progress_report.md

 Pull Request - [Reading History](https://github.com/tminions/binocularss/pull/22)

 This pull request implements reading history that will display a list of articles that have been marked as read.
+This helps our app feel much more complete with major quality of life features and makes it more on par with enterprise level software.

 #### **Salman Husainie**